TENACITY: Women in Conservation

-One of Palmer’s cornerstone projects, the Pikes Peak Conservation Corridor, is a powerful example of partnerships.
+One of Palmer’s legacy initiatives, the Pikes Peak Conservation Corridor, is a powerful example of partnerships.
 Along the north and west slopes of Pikes Peak are 23 miles of uninterrupted views of America’s Mountain, made possible thanks to a collaborative of landowners who understood the importance of protecting the views of Pikes Peak.
 Contiguous to Mueller State Park and backing up to National Forest land, the conserved corridor of private land contributes to a conserved landscape of hundreds of thousands of acres, a combined 6,000 acres of private and public land make up this scenic corridor.
 These iconic views that frame the north slope of Pikes Peak between Woodland Park and Divide, are witnessed by over 20,000 vehicles traveling Highway 24 each day.

 Efforts began in 1992 when Al Hagedorn donated an easement to Palmer after consulting neighboring ranchers and obtaining their blessings.
 In the course of 20 years, Palmer continually worked to bring additional collaborative projects like the Catamount Ranch Open Space, Clark Ranch, and Markus Ranch to complete the Pikes Peak Conservation Corridor.
 Unspoiled natural landscapes are one of the reasons we live here, and this one will remain, forever.